 • Your communication and marketing preferences, your interests, preferences and feedback

 • Purchases and orders history made by you

 Directly from you, for example when you complete an online purchase/order from us.
 We may obtain some personal information through the use of CCTV.

 We use CCTV on our premises to ensure the safety and security of our staff, customers and suppliers.

 We may also collect information about you from other sources, and combine such information with information we hold about you – including where:

-Information we may collect when visiting our website(s)
+We may collect information when visiting our website(s):